Frequently Asked Questions

 As a generalist that views game development as a hobby, I often like to do most of the work myself… which I’m sorry to say means it’s pretty rare that I’d be hiring others.
 I can’t say never…. just rare…

-It’s best to contact me on social media (ie: Instagram, Twitter, YouTube) Links are at the top of the page.
+It’s best to leave a comment or contact me on social media (ie: Instagram, Twitter, YouTube) Links are at the top of the page.
+(Respectfully need seeking a publishing deal)

 If one of my titles ever does well on Steam then I’d say there’s a reasonable chance of porting it to console.
 Otherwise it might not be worth all the time, energy and headaches to port it.